jamespgrant3/observability-practice/README.md

-# ECS Practice
+# Observability Practice

 ## Description
-This is a project to gain more experience with ECS, more specifically task communication.
-I also hope to layer in observability.
+This is a project to gain more experience with observability.
+This project started as an [eks](https://github.com/jamespgrant3/eks-practice) project.
+I then wanted to try to recreate it using [ecs](https://github.com/jamespgrant3/ecs-practice).
+This project will focus on adding observability to the ecs project.
+I might revisit the eks project and do the same thing?
+I want to implement observability using two providers.
+I think I am going to use [Datadog](https://www.datadoghq.com/) and [New Relic](https://newrelic.com).

+I will do this work in two branches: `datadog` and `newrelic`.

 ### Initial thoughts:
 What I don't want to do, is focus on pipeline stuff.
-I want this time solely focused on learning the cloud service.
-So, there might be some manual pushing of images to ECR, etc. But, I want all the code to be public.
-In the end, you should be able to recreate this entire project in your AWS environment.

-I am positive the vision will change as I learn what I am doing.
+I want this time solely focused on learning about observability and the service provider.

 ## Overview
 Two api's exist in this project, `api` and `user-api`, both are nestjs projects: